 Here we present the steady state for a parameterization in which the distribution of price adjustment costs is nearly degenerate - common fixed costs across firms.
 This is important both as a general robustness check and because a number of papers in the literature, most notably Golosov and Lucas (2007) and Midrigan (2011) adopt such a specification.
-The basic features of that steady state are displayed in Figure 6.a and 6.b.
+The basic features of that steady state are displayed in Figures 7 and 8.